TexasInstruments/edgeai-tensorlab/torchmodelopt/edgeai_torchmodelopt/xmodelopt/surgery/v2/README.md

 This can be used to replace modules in a model that are derived from torch.nn.Modules.
 Most of the common classes used a model such as torch.nn.Conv2d, torch.nn.BatchNorm2d, torch.nn.ReLU are derived from torch.nn.Modules, so they can be easily replaced.
 If a model has used torch.relu operator directory or a x.relu (x being a tensor), those can also be replaced by this surgery utility.

+Example ipython notebook to use the API can be found [over here](../../../../example_notebooks/surgery.ipynb).

 ## APIs

 ### convert_to_lite_fx